acumos/model-deployments-deployment-client/docs/deployment-client-developer-guide.rst

 ++++++++++++++++

-The Deployment Client service exposes the following API where Jenkins can obtain the <taskId>.zip package to be used in solution deployment.
+The Deployment Client service exposes the following API where Jenkins can obtain a solution.zip package to be used in solution deployment.
+In the successful case, it will return a solution.zip file with the package to be deployed.

 * URL resource: /getSolutionZip/<taskId>